DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - **Data in transit**: any data transmitted over a network: Protecting Data in Motion: TLS encryption, email encrytion (SMIME, PGP), IPSEC, VPN, SSH
       - encryption methods protect data at rest and in transit
+      - Asymmetric encryption (along with symmetric encryption) protects data in transit.
     - **Data in use**: data in memory and used by an application
+      - applications should flush memory buffers to remove data after it is no longer needed: Protecting Data in Use (Harder to protect): RAM/memory data,
+      - pervasive encryption,
-      - applications should flush memory buffers to remove data after it is no longer needed: Protecting Data in Use (Harder to protect): RAM/memory data, pervasive encryption, prevent shoulder surfing, parameter checking against buffer overflow, Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory
+      - prevent shoulder surfing,
+      - parameter checking against buffer overflow,
+      - Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory
+      - Purging memory buffers removes all remnants of data after a program has used it.

 - 2.6.2 Scoping and tailoring
   - **Baseline**: documented, lowest level of security config allowed by a standard or org